Vitanet-tech/Vitanet-tech/README.md

 ### 👋 Hi, Welcome to my Hub.
-- --- I’m Vitalis Ibekwe.
+- --- I’m Vitalis.
-- 🔭 I’m passionate about DevOps concepts,Cloud Technologies (AWS/Azure),and Security operations.
+- 🔭 I’m passionate about DevOps concepts, Cloud Technologies, and Security operations.
 - 🌱 I’m currently learning more about Microservices
 - 👯 I’m looking to collaborate on cloud solutions building, deployment and management.
 - 💬 Ask me about Azure, AWS, DevOps concepts, CICD, Docker